MicrosoftDocs/azure-docs/articles/frontdoor/how-to-configure-caching.md

 author: johndowns
 ms.service: frontdoor
 ms.topic: how-to
-ms.date: 11/17/2022
+ms.date: 12/12/2022
 ms.author: jodowns
 ---

 # Configure caching on Azure Front Door

 This article shows you how to configure caching on Azure Front Door.
+To learn more about caching, see [Caching with Azure Front Door](front-door-caching.md).

 ## Prerequisites